paivalucass/CANET_Invaders/README.md

 ### Virtual Interface using CAN-Utils

-For simnplicity, you can use a virtual interface to run this software.
+For simplicity, you can use a virtual interface to run this software.
 With can-utils installed on your machine run:

     ```bash
     sudo modprobe vcan